There is a fine line between friendly and creepy. It’s true for social interactions and true for customer support.

 The customer is not upset, but they aren't shouting your name from the rooftops either, so how should you respond?

-Professional yet positive is a great spin that keeps the conversation at an appropriate level enthusiasm —responding to their neutral message with an overly positive one puts you on the fast track to being viewed as insincere.
+Professional yet positive is a great spin that keeps the conversation at an appropriate level of enthusiasm—responding to their neutral message with an overly positive one puts you on the fast track to being viewed as insincere.

 This will outperform the robotic/bland, "Yes, we will add that feature/No, we aren't adding that feature," but it still keeps the dialogue consistent with the customer's original message.